sanket-dm/fedora-setup-script/README.md

 This script will add essential and required features to a freshly installed Fedora 32 installation.

-Many of the functionalities will be added, but please take a look and modifty the parameters according to your requirements.
+Many of the functionalities will be added, but please take a look and comment/uncomment statements according to your requirements.

 <p>&nbsp;</p>